Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: SDSS MaNGA DR15 and Galaxy Selection

 All of these value-added catalogs (NSA, KIAS-VAGC, MPA-JHU) are based on the SDSS Data Release 7 \citep[DR7;][]{SDSS7} galaxy sample, which we use for finding a MaNGA galaxy's nearest neighbor.
 SDSS DR7 employed a drift scanning technique to conduct a wide-field multiband imaging and spectroscopic survey that covered approximately one quarter of the northern sky.
 A dedicated 2.5-m telescope at the Apache Point Observatory in New Mexico was used to take the photometric data in the five-band SDSS system: $u$, $g$, $r$, $i$, and $z$ \citep{Fukugita96,Gunn98}.
-Galaxies with a Petrosian $r$-band magnitude $M_r < 17.77$ were chosen for follow-up spectroscopic analysis using two double fiber-fed spectrometers and fiber plug plates with a minimum fiber separation of 55" \citep{Lupton01,Strauss02}.
+Galaxies with a Petrosian $r$-band magnitude $m_r < 17.77$ were chosen for follow-up spectroscopic analysis using two double fiber-fed spectrometers and fiber plug plates with a minimum fiber separation of 55" \citep{Lupton01,Strauss02}.
 The wavelength coverage of the spectrometers used in this first stage of SDSS had an observed wavelength range of 3800--9200\AA ~with a resolution of $\lambda/\Delta \lambda \sim 1800$ \citep{Blanton03}.

-\HI mass estimates are from the \HI--MaNGA Data Release 1 \citep{Masters19} and the final Arecibo Legacy Fast ALFA (ALFALFA) data release \citep{Haynes18}. \HI--MaNGA is designed to conduct follow-up observations of all MaNGA galaxy targets on the Robert C. Byrd Green Bank Telescope (GBT) in Green Bank, West Virginia.
-The first data release of this program contains observations of 331 MaNGA galaxies.
-To supplement the GBT observations, \cite{Masters19} also include a cross match of the MaNGA DR15 sample with ALFALFA, a blind, 2-pass drift survey detecting extragalactic \HI that was conducted at the Arecibo Observatory in Arecibo, Puerto Rico.
+\HI mass estimates are from the \HI--MaNGA Data Release 2 \citep{Stark21} and the final Arecibo Legacy Fast ALFA (ALFALFA) data release \citep{Haynes18}. \HI--MaNGA is designed to conduct follow-up observations of all MaNGA galaxy targets on the Robert C. Byrd Green Bank Telescope (GBT) in Green Bank, West Virginia.
+The second data release of this program contains observations of 2135 MaNGA galaxies.
+To supplement the GBT observations, \cite{Stark21} also include a cross match of the MaNGA DR15 sample with ALFALFA, a blind, 2-pass drift survey detecting extragalactic \HI that was conducted at the Arecibo Observatory in Arecibo, Puerto Rico.
 ALFALFA adds \HI detections for 1021 MaNGA DR15 galaxies.
+There are a total of \NHI galaxies with \HI detections in our final galaxy sample.